 31. The hide on their backs can be up to 4 inches thick.

 32. But, their underbellies are relatively soft and vulnerable – so when approached by human divers, they will often turn their belly away from them.

 33. Most experts agree that whale sharks reach sexual maturity around age 30, but their total life expectancy is unknown – with estimates are all over the map.

-37. In 1996 a female whale shark was captured who was pregnant with around 300 eggs.
+37. In 1996 a female was captured who was pregnant with around 300 eggs.